TothJanos09/TJ-Desk-Cotroller/README.md

-his project relates to "TJ Weather Station" and "TJ Fan Controller"(not published yet) and "TJ Weather Node"(not published yet)
+this project relates to "TJ Weather Station" and "TJ Fan Controller"(not published yet) and "TJ Weather Node"(not published yet)

 Parts list:
 - Seeed Studio XIAO ESP32 S3